We may receive compensation when you click on product links from our partners. For more information, please see our disclosure policy.

 Interior Designer

 As an individual with a degree in interior design, the top career option for you is to become an interior designer.
 Your primary role is to create beautiful interiors for houses, condominiums, offices, and commercial spaces such as restaurants, hotels, and even schools.
 To be successful, you have to bring in a streak of creativity.
-You must have a clear understanding of color theory and remain up-to-date on the latest trends in interior design.
+You must clearly understand color theory and remain up-to-date on the latest trends in interior design.

 Kitchen Designer

-If you want to have a specific field of expertise, being a kitchen designer is an option for you.
+If you want a specific field of expertise, being a kitchen designer is an option.
 You will be primarily responsible for creating the design aesthetics of kitchens while keeping the functionality a top priority.
-In most cases, you will be working with architects and contractors to identify the kitchen floor plan to ensure that the design can work seamlessly with other building factors.
-If you want to become a kitchen designer, you have to understand how the kitchen’s temperatures can affect your decor.
+In most cases, you will work with architects and contractors to identify the kitchen floor plan to ensure the design can work seamlessly with other building factors.
+To become a kitchen designer, you must understand how the kitchen’s temperatures can affect your decor.
 You must also factor in future maintenance needs since kitchens can often become busy, and frequent upkeep may not be a welcome idea.

 Furniture Designer

 It is pretty common nowadays to see interior designers working as furniture designers.
-When you become a furniture designer, you will work with either the client or suppliers.
+When you become a furniture designer, you will work with clients or suppliers.
 If you want to work with clients directly, you may receive offers to design and arrange furniture in their homes, offices, showrooms, and other areas to allow them to maximize the use of their space.
-If you, however, prefer to work with suppliers, your main task would be to come up with designs that will be sold to clients by the suppliers.
+If you prefer to work with suppliers, your main task would be to develop designs that will be sold to clients by the suppliers.

 Lighting Designer

 Do you know why they say a lighting design can change a space’s ambiance and overall feel?
 If yes, then you may have a career as a lighting designer.
-But before you trek this path, you have to know the fundamentals of wiring.
-You can also work with a qualified electrician so you can make sure that your lighting design can accommodate the needed lighting load.
+But before you trek this path, you must know wiring fundamentals.
+You can also work with a qualified electrician to ensure your lighting design accommodates the needed lighting load.
 Your work may also involve decorating light fittings and other fixtures.
-If you want to be successful, you must stay on top of the latest technology in lighting.
+If you want to be successful, you must stay on top of the latest lighting technology.

 Exhibition Designer

-If you feel that your design aesthetics go beyond confined spaces, then you may want to try being an exhibition designer in which you will work on layouts and design schemes of exhibition halls.
-Since exhibition designers need to come up with a unique yet compelling design for each of their projects, you are also required to know about custom-built designs and floor management.
+If you feel that your design aesthetics go beyond confined spaces, you may want to try being an exhibition designer, where you will work on layouts and design schemes of exhibition halls.
+Since exhibition designers must develop a unique yet compelling design for each project, you must also know about custom-built designs and floor management.
 It will help if you know CAD and Adobe Suite programs.

 Words of Advice

-To be successful in interior design, you have to give value to your clients’ needs and wants while making sure that you are not compromising your creativity.
+To succeed in interior design, you must value your client’s needs and wants while ensuring that you are not compromising your creativity.
 It would also be best to train under an experienced interior designer before you start your independent journey towards interior design.